CleverTap/clevertap-android-sdk/templates/CTCORECHANGELOG.md

 #### New Features

 * Adds support for triggering InApps based on user attribute changes.
 * Adds support for custom code templates for InApp notifications.
+Please refer to the [CustomCodeTemplates.md](CustomCodeTemplates.md) for further details.
 * Removes character limit of maximum 3 lines from AppInbox messages.
-* // TODO @Lalit, Changelog related to https://wizrocket.atlassian.net/browse/SDK-3782
+* Adds support for File Types for Variables.
+Please refer to [Variables.md](Variables.md#define-file-variables) for further details

-#### Breaking API Changes
+* Adds new API
-* // TODO @piyush, API changes related to file support
+- // TODO @piyush, API changes related to file support
-* // TODO @lalit, API changes related to file variables
+- // TODO @lalit, API changes related to file variables

 #### Bug Fixes